FunnelKit

 • With Ajax

-The cart icon on the header updates with the added item, and a success message pops up.
+The cart icon in the header updates to reflect the added item, and a success message pops up.

-Method 1: How to Enable Ajax Add to Cart Using WooCommerce Default Options?
+Method 1: Enable Ajax Add to Cart in WooCommerce Settings (Native)

 Here’s how you can enable the Ajax add to cart functionality with WooCommerce native options.

-Note: WooCommerce’s default Ajax implementation works only on the product archive pages (Shop, Category, and Tag pages).
-It does a page reload when adding an item to a cart from a single product page.
+Note: WooCommerce’s default Ajax implementation works only on the product archive pages (Shop, Category, and Tag pages). t does not work on single product pages or for variable products.
+If you need those, see Method 2 or Method 3.

 Step 1: Go to WooCommerce product settings